 Picture the scene.
 You’re at the airport, safely nestled in the VIP lounge, away from the hustle and bustle of the crowds.
-The seats are comfortable, the atmosphere tranquil, and the service attentive.
-Eventually, you hear the final boarding call, and you’re forced to leave the relaxing and luxurious environment to board the aircraft.
+The seats are comfortable, the atmosphere calm, and the service - attentive.
+Eventually you hear the final boarding call, and you’re forced to leave the relaxing and luxurious environment to board the aircraft.

 But what if you didn’t have to leave the lounge at all?

-Enter the Boeing 777x.
-The latest creation from one of aviation’s most iconic and successful brands is looking to redefine aircraft luxury.
+Enter the Boeing 777x, the latest creation from one of most iconic and successful aviation brands looking to redefine aircraft luxury.
 And it looks like they might just pull it off.

 Taking things to the next level

-The Boeing 777x isn’t your average aircraft.
+The Boeing 777x isn’t an average aircraft.
 It’s an all-in-one flying device, home away from home, and entertainment center.
 Luxurious features in private jets are nothing new, and these days many aircraft will come with perks that were previously unimaginable.
-But the Boeing 777x takes this to the next level and genuinely gives the impression you’re walking around a high-end property, not an aircraft.
+But the Boeing 777x takes passenger experience to the next level and genuinely gives the impression you’re walking around a high-end property, not an aircraft.

-Want to understand what we mean?
 The layout of the aircraft is a good place to start.
-There are multiple lounges dotted about the aircraft, but that’s just the beginning.
-You’ll also find a games room to help pass the time and a full-blown cinema.
+There are multiple lounges dotted around the aircraft, but that’s just the beginning.
+You’ll also find a games room to help pass the time and an actual cinema.
 Gone are the days of prepping your laptop with entertainment ahead of a long flight.

-After such a busy day of activities, you might want to freshen up.
-And where better to do so that your own glass steam shower, in a beautiful cylindric design complete with atmospheric blue light.
-Or, if that’s not quite luxurious enough, you can always check out the sealed Turkish bath.
+After a busy day of activities you might want to freshen up.
+And where to do so better than in your glass steam shower?
+Its beautiful cylindrical design completed with atmospheric blue light will help you relax.
+And in case it doesn't satisfy you fully, you can always check out the sealed Turkish bath.

-That’s right.
 Despite its incredible size, depth, and range, the carbon-fiber wings of the Boeing 777x achieve what the Airbus A380 has strived for.
-Because the tips of the wings can fold, the aircraft can be labeled as ICAO code E. Aside from other benefits such as reduced thrust and more efficient use of fuel, this also gives it a bigger leeway to land on code E runways without having to seek special approval first.
+Because the tips of the wings can fold, the aircraft can be labeled as ICAO code E. Aside from other benefits such as reduced thrust and more fuel-efficient engines, this also gives bigger leeway to land on code E runways without having to seek special approval first.

 From a technical perspective, the Boeing 777x fires on all cylinders.
-With a stunning range of 13,400 miles, it’s the longest in history.
+The stunning range of 13,400 miles is the longest in history.
 You can literally fly from one side of the world to the other, non-stop.
-It’s engines – custom-built for the Boeing 777x – are the most fuel-efficient ever created for an aircraft of its type.
-And both the windows and cabin are larger than those of the aircraft’s inspiration, the 787 Dreamliner.
-In every imaginable way, the Boeing 777x outperforms its predecessors and peers.
+Its engines – custom-built for the 777x – are the most fuel-efficient ever created for an aircraft of this type.
+Both the windows and cabin are larger than those of the aircraft’s inspiration, the 787 Dreamliner.
+In every imaginable way, this twin-engine jet outperforms its predecessors and peers.

 Joint venture with Embraer

 It’s a move that spells safety for Embraer, and an increased stronghold for Boeing.
-Combined with an aircraft the likes of which has never been seen before, 2019 is certainly shaping up to be a very interesting year for Boeing.
-We can’t wait to see what happens.
+Combined with their innovative aircraft, 2020 is certainly shaping up to be a very interesting year for Boeing.